-To provide professional assistance and advocacy to the Veterans of Alachua County, their eligible dependents and survivors in securing all entitled/eligible Veterans' benefits earned through honorable military service.
+To provide professional assistance and advocacy to the Veterans of Alachua County, their eligible dependents, survivors and Hidden Heroes in securing all entitled/eligible Veterans' benefits earned through honorable military service.

-Goal:
+Goals:

-To assist Alachua County Veterans, their dependents and survivors to efficiently and effectively in applying for any Veteran Benefits that they may qualify for.
+To assist Alachua County Veterans, their dependents, survivors and Hidden Heroes to efficiently and effectively in applying for any Veteran Benefits that they may qualify for.